.

 Virginia Maksymowicz, Sculptor, CCF

-George Malave, Photographer, CCF/FCA Documentation Team
+George Malave, Photographer, CCF/FCA Documentation Unit

 Meryl Meisler, Photographer, American Jewish Congress